 The Restoration and Renewal Delivery Authority Limited (the Delivery Authority) is a private company limited by guarantee and incorporated under the Companies Act 2006, based in London, UK.
+The Corporate Officer of the House of Commons and the Corporate Officer of the House of Lords (acting jointly) are the sole member and guarantor of the Delivery Authority.

-The Delivery Authority is responsible for the restoration and renewal of the Palace of Westminster and related works on behalf of the Houses of Parliament pursuant to the Parliamentary Buildings (Restoration and Renewal) Act 2019 ("the Act").
+The Delivery Authority is responsible for the restoration and renewal of the Palace of Westminster and related works on behalf of the Houses of Parliament pursuant to the Parliamentary Buildings (Restoration and Renewal) Act 2019 ("the Act"), as amended and supplemented by the Parliamentary Works Sponsor Body (Abolition) Regulations 2022.

-The Delivery Authority reports to Parliament via the Parliamentary Works Sponsor Body (the Sponsor Body), a statutory corporation established under the Act.
-The Sponsor Body is the Delivery Authority's sole member and guarantor.
-Proposed changes to this structure were announced in March 2022 and further updates on the progress of those changes are accessible on the R&R website.
-At the time of writing the Delivery Authority employs 148 direct employees and has two secondees.
-Furthermore, the Delivery Authority employs an additional 24 contractors.
+The Delivery Authority reports to Parliament via the Client Team, a joint department of the Houses of Parliament.
+Further information on this governance structure is available on the R&R website.
+At the time of writing the Delivery Authority employs 163 direct employees and has three secondees.
+Furthermore, the Delivery Authority has an additional 10 agency workers.

-The Delivery Authority contracts with third party supply chain to undertake much of the work required for the Programme.
-The Delivery Authority has direct contracts with 113 suppliers; with 112 suppliers based in the UK and one in Ireland.
-Three of our suppliers represent 75% of our supply chain expenditure.
-With these key suppliers we review their sub-contracting arrangements prior to any contract awards.
+The Delivery Authority contracts with a third party supply chain to undertake much of the work required for the Programme.
+The Delivery Authority has direct contracts with 111 suppliers, with 110 suppliers based in the UK and one in Ireland.
+Three suppliers represent approximately 70% of the Delivery Authority's supply chain expenditure.
+The sub-contracting arrangements of all key contracts are regularly reviewed.
 As our programme develops and our supplier base grows, we are committed to having a high level of visibility into our supply chain to establish risk profiles and take appropriate mitigating actions.
 Our organisation prohibits the use of modern slavery and human trafficking in all its operations and supply chain.
 It is committed to improving awareness of the practices necessary to combat and eliminate slavery and human trafficking and to assess the risk profile of its business in these areas.